pbount/rest-login/README.md

 The application runs on port 8080.

 * Visiting "(url):8080/login.html" will provide an example front-end login form.
 Loging in will alter the title to either 200 or 401 depending on the response.
-* Alternatively, create a POST request with first two body fields (with content type application/x-www-form-urlencoded), first being the username and second being the password.
+* Alternatively, create a POST request with two body form fields (with content type application/x-www-form-urlencoded), first being the username and second being the password.
 The request must target the /login endpoint, and will respond with either 200 if the credentials were accepted, or 401 in any other case.